fanuelalem/happytravel/readme.md

 # Happy Travel

-Happy Travel, an application that gives user information on local restaurants, events, and weather based on location!
+A simple search application that gives user information on local restaurants, events, and weather based on location!

 ![Project Image](happytrav.png)